Recognizing and Managing a Mental Health Crisis: Direct Support Professionals

 Their plan should include:

-- A list of triggers that may cause a mental health crisis.
+- A list of triggers that may cause a mental health crisis, along with warning signs that a person may be having a hard time and needs additional support.

 - Phone numbers for trusted adults and emergency providers.